Copyright videos coming soon.

 Are there any costs involved?

-There are no costs involved in participating in the 2018 competition; however, all prizes are to be supplied by the individual participating institutions and will not be provided by the University of Melbourne.
-In 2019, there will be a fee to fund the national prize pool.
+There are no costs involved in participating in the competition; however, all local prizes are to be supplied by the individual participating institutions.
+The University of Melbourne does not provide prizes for local competitions.

 Where can I get further information?